VikriAHaikal/Capstone/README.md

 # Capstone
-This repository is...
-I don't even know what is this :)
+This is repository of C241-PS494 Capstone team Bangkit 2024